2020 BYU vs. Coastal Carolina football game: Background

 The COVID-19 pandemic caused numerous scheduling issues during the 2020 college football season.
 Originally, Coastal Carolina was scheduled to play Liberty at home in South Carolina.
 Liberty itself was 9–1 and ranked No. 25 in the AP Poll; its only loss had come in a close game with NC State two weeks earlier.
 A rising number of COVID-19 cases within the program led Liberty to drop out less than a week prior to game day, and BYU, who had not originally been scheduled to play that week, and had hopes of making the College Football Playoff, worked to schedule this game in its place.

 BYU athletic director Tom Holmoe told ESPN journalist Heather Dinich that he had not heard about Liberty's predicament until the Wednesday before the game; by the end of that day, he had sent the Cougars' football equipment truck to Conway before even confirming that the two teams would play.
 He would tell Dinich, "If it had to turn around and come back, turn around and come back, but we're not going to miss a game because we don't have our equipment.
 Our guys just wanted to do it.
 They pushed me."
 The game was not officially confirmed until the following day, with ESPN playing a key role in the process, and even then the two schools had yet to enter into any kind of written agreement.
 Holmoe told Dinich that BYU and Coastal would work out a future return game, presumably hosted by BYU at LaVell Edwards Stadium in Provo, Utah, after the 2020 season.

 The game was only the sixth meeting between unbeaten college football teams in December (excluding bowl games in NCAA Division I FBS and playoff games at lower levels of play), and the first such meeting since the 2009 SEC Championship Game.
 Neither BYU nor Coastal Carolina were in the picture for the College Football Playoff National Championship, despite their undefeated seasons, but a strong showing could earn them a spot in a New Year's Six bowl game.

 ESPN's College GameDay program traveled to Conway for the game.
 Host Lee Corso praised both teams, but picked BYU to win:

 The name "Mormons vs. Mullets" originated from unofficial merchandise and was a play on Catholics vs. Convicts, a game played in 1988 between Notre Dame and Miami.
-"Mormons" references BYU's affiliation with the Church of Jesus Christ of Latter-day Saints, commonly known as the Mormon Church, while "Mullets" references the haircuts worn by many Coastal players.
+"Mormons" references BYU's affiliation with the Church of Jesus Christ of Latter-day Saints, whose adherents are commonly known as the Mormons, while "Mullets" references the haircuts worn by many Coastal players.